Class 6 Maths Chapter 1 Patterns in Mathematics Notes

 Number Patterns

-A list of numbers that follow a certain sequence is known as number patterns.
+A list of numbers that follow a certain sequence is known as a number pattern.

 The study of these number patterns of whole numbers is called number theory.